bahaidev/textbrowser/README.md

             `fieldalias` defaults to `fieldname`); aliased heading (also used as the title of the page)

-    1. Use ES6 modules (babel) and add browser-based testing (PhantomJS?)
+    1. Add browser-based testing (PhantomJS?)

-        1.  dynamic or hierarchical loading of CSS too?

     1. Review code for readability, refactoring opportunities